A guide to buying Puerh – high-end edition

 2 It’s generally not sold on a website – even in Asia

-There’s too little of it, it goes by connections.
-Generally if it’s publicly available with flashy marketing, it’s simply not the real thing.
+There’s too little of it, and it goes by connections.
+Generally, if it’s publicly available with flashy marketing, it’s simply not the real thing.
 It really takes a lot of circumstances to come together to be able to buy a T5.
 We have some online at times, and it’s not easy to keep stock around given how pricey it can be.

 The only exception is some of the boutique producers above could theoretically have a real T5, however the pricing would be on the top end or way over reference pricing.
-For T5 any pricing goes really, some people in Asia will simply pay whatever and if they have money but not the expertise to validate whether the tea is what it purports to be, in this case buying the most expensive tea from a known boutique producer is actually a sensible way to acquire T5.
+For T5 any pricing goes really, some people in Asia will simply pay whatever, and if they have money but not the expertise to validate whether the tea is what it purports to be.
+In this case, buying the most expensive tea from a known boutique producer is actually a sensible way to acquire T5.

 3 It’s extravagant